2060-io/hologram-app/.github/PULL_REQUEST_TEMPLATE/smoke_test.md

 ##### Other settings screen options

 - [ ] Touch Settings screen 7 times and see a new option called "Developer" appears
-- [ ] In Developer screen change any Environment Values of List and verify change its applied instantly in app
 - [ ] Modify profile info (name, and picture)
 - [ ] Generate qr code invitation and share to other app
-- [ ] In Developer screen press "Delete wallet" button and verify works and let user in SingUp Screen
-- [ ] Check delete wallet work and let user in SingUp screen
+- [ ] Check delete wallet work and let user in SingUp screen (Do this after creation of wallet backup)

 ##### Backup (Must be enabled developer mode to see it)